Skip to main content

 • Queue processing time reduced from 4.5 months to one week — based on user journey mapping in Maine, the eCR Viewer enables staff to process all eCR files in a queue (over 5,000) in just one week rather than 4.5 months

-• Three pilot jurisdictions committed to testing the eCR Viewer in production environments, with kickoff commencing in summer 2024
+• Three pilot jurisdictions committed to testing the eCR Viewer in production environments, with kickoff starting in summer 2024

 Let’s deliver together.